vareger/zksync-sdk-dart/README.md

 ### Connecting to zkSync network

-For interact with both zkSync and Ethereum networks you need to create providers with endpoints to blockchain nodes
+In order to interact with both zkSync and Ethereum networks you'll need to create providers and provide endpoints to blockchain nodes

 #### zkSync client

-Library has predefined URLs for the next networks `ChainId.Mainnet`, `ChainId.Ropsten`, `ChainId.Rinkeby` that officially supports by MatterLabs.
-Also you can use local node for testing `ChainId.Localhost` set to `http://127.0.0.1:3030`
+This SDK has predefined URLs for the following networks `ChainId.Mainnet`, `ChainId.Ropsten`, `ChainId.Rinkeby` that are officially supported by MatterLabs.
+Also you can use local node for testing `ChainId.Localhost` or simply set endpoint to `http://127.0.0.1:3030`

 ```dart
 final zksync = ZkSyncClient.fromChainId(ChainId.Rinkeby);
 ```

-You can create `ZkSyncClient` with any custom URL
+You can also create `ZkSyncClient` with any custom endpoint URL

 ```dart
 import 'package:http/http.dart';